Steven Spielberg: 1993–1998: Transition to dramatic works

+Ebert wrote, "Flaubert once wrote that he disliked Uncle Tom's Cabin because the author was constantly preaching against slavery.
+'Does one have to make observations about slavery?' he asked.
+'Depict it; that's enough.'
+And then he added, 'An author in his book must be like God in the universe, present everywhere and visible nowhere.'
+That would describe Spielberg, the author of this film.
+He depicts the evil of the Holocaust, and he tells an incredible story of how it was robbed of some of its intended victims.
+He does so without the tricks of his trade, the directorial and dramatic contrivances that would inspire the usual melodramatic payoffs.
+Spielberg is not visible in this film.
+But his restraint and passion are present in every shot."
+Filmmaker Claude Lanzmann, criticized the film for its weak representation of the Holocaust.
+Imre Kertész, a Hungarian author and concentration camp survivor, also disliked the film, saying, "I regard as kitsch any representation of the Holocaust that is incapable of understanding or unwilling to understand the organic connection between our own deformed mode of life and the very possibility of the Holocaust."
+Thomson calls it "the most moving film I have ever seen."

-After his hiatus, he returned to directing with a sequel to Jurassic Park: The Lost World: Jurassic Park (1997).
-A loose adaptation of Michael Crichton's novel, The Lost World, the plot follows mathematician Ian Malcolm (Jeff Goldblum) and his researchers who study dinosaurs at a Jurassic Park island, and are confronted by another team with a different agenda.
-This time, Spielberg wanted the onscreen creatures to be more realistic than in the first film; he used 3D storyboards, computer imagery and robotic puppets.
+In 1994, Spielberg took a break from directing to spend more time with his family, and set up his new film studio, DreamWorks, with Jeffrey Katzenberg and David Geffen.
+After his hiatus, he returned to directing with a sequel to Jurassic Park, The Lost World: Jurassic Park (1997).
+A loose adaptation of Michael Crichton's novel The Lost World, the plot follows mathematician Ian Malcolm (Jeff Goldblum) and his researchers who study dinosaurs at Jurassic Park which is on an island and are confronted by another team with a different agenda.
+Spielberg wanted the onscreen creatures to be more realistic than in the first film; he used 3D storyboards, computer imagery and robotic puppets.
 Budgeted at $73 million, The Lost World: Jurassic Park opened in May 1997 and was one of the highest grossing films of the year.
-The Village Voice critic opined that The Lost World was "better crafted but less fun" that the first film, while The Guardian wrote "It looks like a director on autopilot [...]
+The J. Hoberman critic opined that The Lost World was "better crafted but less fun" than the first film, while The Guardian wrote "It looks like a director on autopilot [...]
 The special effects brook no argument."